Great Falls, Virginia: Education

 Fairfax County Public Schools operates the local public schools.
 Great Falls students attend Great Falls Elementary School, Forestville Elementary School or Colvin Run Elementary School.
 These schools feed into James Fenimore Cooper Middle School, which then feeds into Langley High School.

 Siena Academy is a Catholic Montessori preschool and elementary school in Great Falls, under the authority of the Diocese of Arlington.
 It is the only private K-12 school in the town.

 Fairfax County Public Library operates the Great Falls Library.

 Infrastructure

-Transportation

 The main roads serving Great Falls are Virginia State Route 7 (Leesburg Pike) and Virginia State Route 193 (Georgetown Pike).